axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 Temperature and ammonia

 Higher temperatures increase the axolotl’s metabolic rate, which means it produces ammonia faster.
 At the same time, higher temperatures shift the ammonia equilibrium toward the more toxic unionized form (NH3).
-A tank at 72 degrees Fahrenheit with a TAN reading of 0.5 ppm exposes the axolotl to significantly more toxic ammonia than a tank at 64 degrees Fahrenheit with the same reading.
-This is why temperature control is the first line of defense: keeping water cool reduces both ammonia production and ammonia toxicity simultaneously.
+A tank at 72 °F with a total ammonia reading of 0.5 ppm exposes the axolotl to significantly more toxic ammonia than a tank at 64 °F with the same reading.
+This is why temperature control is the first line of defense: keeping water cool reduces both ammonia production and ammonia toxicity at the same time.

 pH and KH